*

 In most cases I don’t have the time to check the posts I saved for later.

-All the tips, tools and resources just get thrown away and stink in data nirvana without ever get read.
+All the tips, tools and resources just get thrown away and stink in data nirvana without ever getting read.

-Considering the long time during which Delicious traffic is barely existent I’m not the only one.
+Considering the long time during which “social bookmarking” traffic is non-existent I’m not the only one.

-Sometimes it seems they already have listed everything at least twice and they attempt to venture into new fields of expertise.
+Sometimes it seems they already have covered everything at least twice and they attempt to venture into new fields of expertise.

 The broader the less targeted though.
 I end up seeing the same ultimate, awesome, creative here and there again and again.